robotology-legacy/codyco-superbuild/README.md

 ~~~
 * In **Ubuntu 12.04** (`precise`) a [PPA is available to easily install CMake 2.8.12](https://launchpad.net/~robotology/+archive/ubuntu/ppa).
 To install a recent version of Eigen the easiest solution is [to get Eigen from source](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download).

-If for some reason you are bound to use Eigen 3.0.5 (for example for XDE compatibility) you can just set to off the `CODYCO_USES_EIGEN_320` CMake variable.
-In this way you will compile just the software that is compatible with Eigen 3.0.5 .

 #### YARP and iCub software
 For installing the latest version of YARP and ICUB software, please refer to [the official iCub documentation](http://wiki.icub.org/wiki/Linux:Installation_from_sources).
 Please note that at the moment
 the codyco-superbuild only supports YARP and ICUB installed from sources.